-Long term disability insurance is a safety net for people who become injured or sick to the point where they are unable to return to work.
+Long term disability insurance is a safety net for people who become injured or sick to the point where they are unable to return to work for an extended period of time.
 Long term disability insurance provides some protection by providing you with a portion of your income over the period for which you are considered totally disabled and unable to work.
 Read on to learn more about long term disability in Ontario.

-What Totally Disabled Means in the context of Long Term Disability Insurance
+What Totally Disabled Means for Long Term Disability Insurance

 Who qualifies for Long Term Disability?